puneetkaurda/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-Bar chart: Percentage Success vs. Failure when the goal is $12,000 This bar chart will give Lousie a better insight into the outcome of her own campaign.
+Bar chart: Percentage Success vs. Failure
+When the goal is $12,000
+This bar chart will give Lousie a better insight into the outcome of her own campaign.
 This type of data visualization will help Louise roughly determine her percentage of success when she decides to set a goal of $12,000 for her campaign.